 Metabolism is closely linked to nutrition and the availability of nutrients.

 Essential nutrients are calories that supply the body with necessary chemicals that the body needs taking them from its environment, together with carbohydrates, proteins, and fats.
-Water and oxygen (food) as well as others are all needed to maintain the building blocks of life.
+Water and oxygen (food), as well as others, are all needed to maintain the building blocks of life.

-We here at Medibolism have always believed, maintaining a healthy immune system would help all of us especially those of us who suffer depression, and other mental health problems, that don’t seem to have a cause but, can manifest its-self as a crippling physical illness (e.g. chest pains caused from high levels of anxiety that can often look like the sufferer is having a heart attack).
+We here at Medibolism have always believed, maintaining a healthy immune system would help all of us especially those of us who suffer depression, and other mental health problems, that don’t seem to have a cause but, can manifest its-self as a crippling physical illness (e.g. chest pains caused by high levels of anxiety that can often look like the sufferer is having a heart attack).

-There are many drugs that use this same pattern when treating various aliments.
-If for instance you were on a drug that was treating you for a mental health complaint and one of the side effects from this drug was a sedative effect in the initial stages, then the automatic action of picking up your glass of water may become a lot more difficult because of the way the drug is interfering with the normal electrical signal (slowing it down).
+There are many drugs that use this same pattern when treating various ailments.
+If for instance you were on a drug that was treating you for a mental health complaint and one of the side effects of this drug was a sedative effect in the initial stages, then the automatic action of picking up your glass of water may become a lot more difficult because of the way the drug is interfering with the normal electrical signal (slowing it down).